Nudity in combat

 The practice of entering combat without the use of clothing and armor has been documented on several occasions in history.
 The artistic convention of heroic nudity was established in the art of ancient Greece by the Archaic period.

 Historical instances of nudity in combat

 Polybius' Histories describe how the Gaesatae, hired by other Celtic peoples, the Boii and Insubres, as mercenaries to fight the Romans, stood naked at the head of their army at the Battle of Telamon in 225BC.
 The Boii and Insubres at this very battle are described fighting barechested, retaining only their trousers, shoes and cloaks.

 Diodorus Siculus reported other instances of such combat: "Some use iron breast-plates in battle, while others fight naked, trusting only in the protection which nature gives."

 Livy tells of how the Tolistobogii of Galatia fought naked, being proud of their spilt blood and even widening gashes they received themselves.

 At the Battle of Cannae, Hannibal employed masses of Insubres and Boii warriors.
 Polybius describes them as fighting naked, armed only with their oval shields and long swords, although Livy has them only nude from waist up.

+Strabo described Balearic slingers as fighting naked, protecting themselves only with a goatskin shield.